Watch Supercar Blondie Paint Her Rolls-Royce Neon Green With Pendulum

 This coupe, however, is essentially destroyed now because of Hirschi's dismal paintwork.
 Although, we suspect that this is just a ploy for another video, made to trigger people and then entice them to wait for the next one.
 You can see that with the tagging done on Facebook and really, you can't expect someone to just really destroy a $300,000-car this easily.

 Whatever Supercar Blondie's plan is, we do hope that the neon green paint on the Wraith is peelable.
-We've seen plenty of hate on the posts comments section as of this writing, and they have the right to feel so.
+We've seen plenty of hate on the post's comments section as of this writing, and they have the right to feel so.
 But this is her own car, too, so to each their own, I guess?

 Pendulum painting, when done beautifully, could result in something like the video below.
 While not perfect, it wasn't as horrifying as the one above.